Leatherface: Cultural impact

-Leatherface has been produced and marketed as merchandise over the years, with different companies producing their own line often based on the different versions of the character.
+Leatherface has been produced and marketed as merchandise over the years, with different companies producing their line often based on the different versions of the character.
 In 1990 Screamin' Toys produced a model kit where owners could build their own Leatherface statuette.
-The kit, which came with a standard chainsaw accessory, would also include a customization kit to create the 'Excalibur' chainsaw from the third film.
+The kit, which came with a standard chainsaw accessory, it also included a customization kit to create the 'Excalibur' chainsaw from the third film.
 The kit is now out of production and considered extremely rare.
 In 1998, McFarlane Toys introduced the Movie Maniacs line of figures, with their Series One figures including Leatherface which was released in September of that year.
 McFarlane produced three additional toy lines of the character, the first in 2001, with the final two in 2004.
-All of the toy lines the company produced featuring the character would be a part of their Movie Maniacs series, the final two based upon the 2004 remake version of the character.
+All of the toy lines the company produced featuring the character was a part of their Movie Maniacs series, the final two based upon the 2004 remake version of the character.
 A mini-bust of Leatherface, in addition to several action figures was produced by NECA from 2016 to 2019.
-NECA would later debut an 8-inch retro-style Texas Chainsaw Massacre III Leatherface action figure at Toy Fair 2017.
+NECA later debuted an 8-inch retro-style Texas Chainsaw Massacre III Leatherface action figure at Toy Fair 2017.
 In March 2015, Hollywood Collectibles released a 20-inch action figure, based on Yeager's portrayal of the character.
-On November 2020, Japanese toy and hobby company Kotobukiya released a gender-bended version of the character, as a part of their "Horror Bishōjo" series of toys, featuring other gender-swapped versions of popular horror characters.
+In November 2020, Japanese toy and hobby company Kotobukiya released a gender-bended version of the character, as a part of their "Horror Bishōjo" series of toys, featuring other gender-swapped versions of popular horror characters.
 From the start of 2021, Sideshow Collectibles produced their own line of Leatherface merchandise, the first being a 12.6 inch statue designed by Kotobukiya.

 Several artistic and entertainment mediums have referenced or featured the character throughout the years.
 Leatherface was included as a cosmetic in the video games Call of Duty: Modern Warfare and Call of Duty: Warzone.
-The character was one of several horror icons to be included in Universal Studios theme parks Halloween Horror Nights event in a maze titled "The Texas Chainsaw Massacre: Blood Brothers".
+The character was one of several horror characters to be included in Universal Studios theme parks Halloween Horror Nights event in a maze titled "The Texas Chainsaw Massacre: Blood Brothers".
 In 2014, illustrator Travis Falligant included Leatherface in "Scooby-Doo: Lost Mysteries", a parody series of art pieces featuring Scooby-Doo and the gang facing off against various horror villains.
-A Leatherface-themed jacket, loafers, and boots were designed and produced by Urban Outraged, in a campaign funded by PETA in order to raise awareness.
+A Leatherface-themed jacket, loafers, and boots were designed and produced by Urban Outraged, in a campaign funded by PETA to raise awareness.